s709gaming/MMESkyrimNetBridge/README.md

 Lactacid also has its own adjustable multiplier.

 MME Extensions increases current MME milk level and uses MME's existing milk functions and capacity limits.

+### Arousal Can Lead to More

+With optional arousal integration enabled, drinking milk can also feed into the **much larger Skyrim arousal ecosystem**.

+Other mods can use that rising arousal to trigger animations, encounters, events, AI behavior, and more.

+➡️ See the **[Full Requirements & Recommended Setup](REQUIREMENTS.md)** for examples.

 ---